Variational Image Feature Extraction for the Event Horizon Telescope: Variational Image Domain Analysis

-A problem when using probability divergences is that they tend to form non-convex, non-linear optimization problem.
-These features imply that typical gradient optimization algorithms will get trapped in local minima.
-Therefore, to extract the optimal filter, we turned to heuristic global optimizers, such as Genetic/Evolutionary strategies \citep[see ][ for a review]{diffevo} and simulated annealing \citep{samin}.
-The Julia language has a number of different optimization packages such as Optim.jl \citep{optim}, BlackBoxOptim.jl\footnote{https://github.com/robertfeldt}.
-VIDA currently has interfaces to both packages and will add others in the future.
-In our experiments, we found that BlackBoxOptim.jl and its default optimizer tended to be the most robust to local minima.
-BlackBoxOptim.jl uses a differential evolution strategy to optimize the function.
+A problem when using probability divergences is that they give non-convex, non-linear optimization problems.
+Furthermore, the nature of the problem will change if the template changes, making an analytic analysis difficult.
+Therefore, to extract the globally optimal template, we turned to heuristic global optimizers, such as Genetic/Evolutionary strategies \citep[see ][ for a review]{diffevo} and simulated annealing \citep{samin}.
+For this paper we used the Julia package BlackBoxOptim.jl\footnote{https://github.com/robertfeldt/BlackBoxOptim.jl} \footnote{\VIDAjl also has interfaces to other Julia optimization packages, such as Optim.jl and CMAESEvolutionStategy.jl}.
+BlackBoxOptim.jl uses natural-evolution, and differential evolution strategies to perform a stochastic search of the parameter space.
+In the next section we will validate that our chosen optimizer is able to recover the optimal template reliably.